-Here’s the best advice when toilet training doesn’t work right away, stress can get in the way of ultimate success.
+When toilet training doesn’t work right away, stress can get in the way of ultimate success.
 One of the best potty training tips is simply to chill.
 Potty-training is not a fixed developmental point in a child’s life, and the age at which children start toilet training can differ by culture or country, but most children in America learn to toilet train between two-and-a-half and three-and-a-half years of age.
 That’s generally the age (give or take a few months) when kids have developed the necessary gross motor skills and are psychologically ready to successfully toilet train in the post-toddler years.
 Understandably, a lot of parents jump the gun and then get frustrated.
 Thus the advice: Chill.

 “If someone is trying to train an 18-month-old, and it’s not working, the reason it’s not working is because the child is too young,” says Dr. Howard J. Bennett, MD, FAAP, who is author of AAP’s book, Waking Up Dry: A Guide to Help Children Overcome Bedwetting.
 “As a general rule, if parents are feeling some rush to teach their children to use the toilet, it’s often a sign that things aren’t going to go well.
 Learning to use the toilet is the child’s process of mastering a particular skill.
 It’s having to recognize that it’s time to pee or poop, to be able to hold those muscles until they can get to the toilet and let go.
 And so some children will be ready at two, but others aren’t ready until three.”